Charles Savarin

-Charles Angelo Savarin (born 2 October 1943) is a politician from Dominica who has been President of Dominica since 2013.
+Charles Angelo Savarin, DAH (born 2 October 1943) is a politician from Dominica who served as President of Dominica from 2013 to 2023.
 He is a member of the Dominica Labour Party and served for a time as Minister for National Security, Immigration, Labour and the Public Service.

 Political life

 Following the demise of the Patrick John government (in which Savarin played an integral role), Savarin was made Chairman of the Committee for National Salvation (CNS).
 This body comprising members of the greater cross section of Dominican Society, was tasked with overseeing the transition to an interim government.

-Savarin contested the 1980 General Elections on a Dominica Freedom Party (DFP) ticket, losing to Mike Douglas in a four-way race.
+Savarin contested the 1980 General Elections on a Dominica Freedom Party (DFP) ticket, losing to Michael Douglas in a four-way race.
 Savarin polled 405 votes to Douglas's 531 votes.

-In 1983, Savarin was appointed as Minister without Portfolio in the Prime Minister's Office with special responsibility for Trade, Industry and Tourism.
+In 1983, Savarin was appointed as Minister without Portfolio in the Prime Minister's Office with special responsibility for Trade, Industry and Tourism (1983-1985).
+Then he worked in the Dominica High Commission in UK from 1985 to 1986.

 In 1986, Savarin was appointed Ambassador/Permanent Representative to the European Union.
 He also served as principal ambassadorial spokesman for African/Caribbean/Pacific States on bananas.
 That assignment ended in 1993, when he returned to Dominica to become General Manager of the National Development Corporation (NDC).

-When Dame Eugenia Charles decided to walk away from politics, Savarin contested the Leadership of the Dominica Freedom Party losing to Brian Alleyne.
-He however replaced Dame Eugenia as the party's flag bearer in the Roseau Central Constituency.
+When Dame Eugenia Charles decided to walk away from politics, Savarin contested the leadership of the Dominica Freedom Party losing to Brian Alleyne.
+However, he replaced Dame Eugenia as the party's flag bearer in the Roseau Central Constituency.
 Savarin emerged victorious at the polls with some 1013 votes to Norris Prevo's 759.
-When Brian Alleyne resigned as DFP Leader and Leader of the Opposition in 1996, Savarin again entered the leadership race.
+When Brian Alleyne resigned as DFP leader and leader of the Opposition in 1996, Savarin again entered the leadership race.
 On 20 April 1996, Savarin received 86 out of 107 votes at the party's General Council.
-He served as Leader of the DFP until 2007 where mounting criticism of his leadership forced him to resign.
+He served as leader of the DFP until 2007 where mounting criticism of his leadership forced him to resign.

-During his first term as Roseau Central MP Savarin championed the cause of "equal educational opportunities" for children in the Roseau catchment area.
+Savarin was elected to the House of Assembly in the 1995 election.
+During his first term as Roseau Central MP, Savarin championed the cause of "equal educational opportunities" for children in the Roseau catchment area.
 He was again re-elected as MP for Roseau in the 2000 General elections this time by a much reduced margin.
-Savarin entered into a coalition arrangement with the Roosie Douglas-led Dominica Labour Party.
+Savarin entered into a coalition arrangement with the Rosie Douglas-led Dominica Labour Party.
 He was appointed Minister for Tourism.
-After Douglas died some eight months later, Pierre Charles was appointed Prime Minister.
+After Douglas died some eight months later, Pierre Charles was appointed prime minister.
 He added the responsibilities of Enterprise Development and The Public Service to Savarin's portfolio.